pantelis/CarND-Capstone-Project/README.md

 ### Development Environment Setup
+This setup involves remote debugging of the code running in the ROS Ubuntu VM from a host OS that also runs the simulator.

 #### PyCharm-Pro based Dev Environment (MACOS host and Virtualbox VM).
+We are following the steps [here](https://www.jetbrains.com/help/pycharm/remote-debugging.html) but adapt them for this project.
 After cloning the project and opening it up in PyCharm Pro you need to:

 1. Clone the project in the host.